-Design Museum Ghent — Museum dedicated to design in all its forms, from historical to contemporary, wheelchair accessible thanks to a new lift.
+Design Museum Ghent — Museum dedicated to design in all its forms, from historical to contemporary.
+Wheelchair entrance at Drabstraat 10, lift to all floors, accessible toilet on...

 Design Museum Ghent